-Charles has thirty years’ investment experience working for leading financial institutions including Newton Investment Management and Rensburg Sheppards (now Investec).
+Charles is Charities Director at Quilter Cheviot.
+He has thirty years’ investment experience working for leading financial institutions including Newton Investment Management and Rensburg Sheppards (now Investec).
 Among other key roles at these firms, he was responsible for founding and launched the Charities Property Fund with Savills in 2000: this was the first Common Investment Fund investing in UK commercial property.
 Over 1,800 charity have invested in the Fund with assets of over £1 billion.

 Charles also established the first educational programme designed specifically to assist charity trustees to keep abreast of issues of interest to the sector, in partnership with Farrers and haysmacintyre.
 He is a regular speaker/panelist at industry seminars and has published a number of articles about charities and their investments.
 Charles sits on the board of the Charity Investors Group, a forum promoting a greater understanding of investment within the sector.

 As well as Prism the gift fund, Charles is a trustee of Bowel & Cancer Research and RL Glasspool, a charity which helps those most in need.

 Tracey Reddings is Managing Director and Head of Front Office, UK and Ireland at Julius Baer.
 She has enjoyed a 30 year career as a banker spanning across the private, public and charitable sectors .
 Prior to joining Julius Baer she was Head of UK Private Banking at J.P.
 Morgan Private Bank and SG Hambros Bank Ltd and before that, she was Chief Executive of CAF Bank Ltd and CAF Marketing Services.
 Over the years, Tracey has developed a strong track record and reputation for delivering innovation and building partnerships to create new business, successful teams and enhance brand value; in 2007 she was awarded the Queen’s Award for Enterprise in the Product Innovation category.
 Tracey is an MBA-holder and a Chartered Director; she is also a Fellow of both the Institute of Directors and the Chartered Management Institute, and a Freeman with the Guild of International Bankers.
 She recently stepped down as Chairman of the British Bankers Association Wealth Management and Private Banking panel and is a Trustee for Prism the Gift Fund and Local Giving.com.